iamtheblackunicorn/Random/README.markdown

 ## About :books:

 I recently saw an episode of [***DanTDM's*** play-through of the game ***Lost in Random***](https://youtu.be/zyjdhzgMzsk) where dice play a crucial role.
 I wanted to create an app that would give the user a virtual die. *Random* is that app.
-While this highly experimental, I always do my best to make things ***pretty*** and ***functional***.
+While this is highly experimental, I always do my best to make things ***pretty*** and ***functional***.
 I hope you have fun! :heart: :unicorn:

 ## Download :inbox_tray: